Meet our Champions

 Akpan Friday (Solina Centre for International Development and Research, Nigeria)

-My name is Akpan Friday.
-I am an early career microbiologist who is building a career in public health consulting and Health Systems Strengthening at the Solina Centre for International Development and Research (SCIDaR).
-I work with a team of seasoned consultants on the GAVI Guinea Bissau Expanded Program on Immunisation Project aiming to improve Routine Immunisation Coverage in regions within the country.
+I am an early career microbiologist building my career in public health consulting and health systems strengthening at the Solina Centre for International Development and Research.
+I work with a team of consultants on the GAVI Guinea Bissau Expanded Program on Immunisation Project, aiming to improve Routine Immunisation Coverage in regions within the country.
 Beyond health consulting, I enjoy outreach projects and I am passionate about improving microbial literacy in the general public.
-I joined the Champions Scheme because it connects me with other microbiologists dedicated to promoting microbiology and it provides me with the platform to develop and contribute to initiatives that enhance public understanding of microbiology and share the amazing work of the Microbiology Society.
+I joined the Champions Scheme because it connects me with other microbiologists dedicated to promoting microbiology.

 -